goofballLogic/ld-walk/README.md

 const products = apiWalker.walk("catalog products books").toQuery();
 ```

 Which would give me back a query object for the books node (or null if the walk failed at any point).
+Or alternatively, `toJSON()` would return raw JSON instead.